jarneyclub/Tufts-Schedule-Generator/README.md

 Render automatic shuffling of courses in a week schedule

 Back end:
-Node JS
+a) Node JS
-- Express (API to get course info from database) Python
+- Express (API to get course info from database)
+b) Python
-- Get course catalog
+- Web scrape course catalog